serverless-dns/serverless-dns/README.md

 # {"accesskey":["my-serverless-dns-domain.tld|deadbeefd3adb33fa2bb33fd3eadf084beef3b152beefdead49bbb2b33fdead83d3adbeefdeadb33f"],"context":"sdns-public-auth-info"}
 ```

+#### TLS PSK

 serverless-dns also support TLS PSK ciphersuites when env var `TLS_PSK` is set to hex or base64 of randomly generated 64 bytes.
 Works only on cloud deployments that terminate their own TLS (like on Fly.io).

-#### TLS PSK

-The PSK server-hint sent to the TLS 1.2 clients is [psk.js:serverid (`888811119999`)](https://github.com/serverless-dns/serverless-dns/blob/1c75b95c2ab6/src/core/psk.js#L11).
+The server-hint sent to the TLS 1.2 clients is fixed to [`888811119999`](https://github.com/serverless-dns/serverless-dns/blob/42a880666e/src/core/psk.js#L11).

-*Static PSK*: TLS 1.2 clients must set client-hint to [psk.js:fixedID64 (`790bb453...ffae2452`)](https://github.com/serverless-dns/serverless-dns/blob/1c75b95c2ab6/src/core/psk.js#L14-L20).
+*Static PSK*: TLS 1.2 clients must set client-hint as hex string from [`790bb453...ffae2452`](https://github.com/serverless-dns/serverless-dns/blob/42a880666e/src/core/psk.js#L14-L20).
 The static pre-shared key is then derived from `hkdf(key, id)` where `key` is itself `hkdf(seed, ctx, salt)`:
 - `seed` is env var `TLS_PSK` converted to bytes from base64 or hex.
-- `ctx` is utf-8 encoding of string `pskkeyfixedderivationcontext`.
+- `ctx` is [UTF-8 encoding](https://github.com/serverless-dns/serverless-dns/blob/42a880666e/src/core/psk.js#L21-L27) of string `pskkeyfixedderivationcontext`.
-- `salt` is fixed to [`44f402e7...91a6e3ce`](https://github.com/serverless-dns/serverless-dns/blob/1c75b95c2ab6/src/core/psk.js#L21-L27) converted to bytes.
+- `salt` is fixed from [`44f402e7...91a6e3ce`](https://github.com/serverless-dns/serverless-dns/blob/42a880666e/src/core/psk.js#L21-L27) converted to bytes.
-- `id` is the static client-hint (`790bb453...ffae2452`) converted to bytes.
+- `id` is the static client-hint from above (`790bb453...ffae2452`) converted to bytes.

 *Dynamic PSK*: To dynamically generate PSK identity and key (derived from env var `TLS_PSK`), invoke `<my-domain.tld>/gentlspsk`.
 The returned credentials are valid as long as `TLS_PSK` is unchanged: